galloramiro/galloramiro.github.io/talks/fight_against_the_rabbit_hole/presentation.md

 --

 But...
 Ramiro...
-Im a shy person, I dont like to speak in public
+I'm a shy person, I don't like to speak in public

-So... we can always ask for the tickets before hand and leave questions right there {class="fragment"}
+So... we can always ask for the tickets beforehand and leave questions right there {class="fragment"}

 --

-But..
+But...
 Ramiro...
-I dont like to leave a lot of coment here and there?
+I don't like to leave a lot of comments here and there?

-So.. we can always use the PC that a coworker left un-blocked when he went to the bathroom... {class="fragment"}
+So... we can always use the PC that a coworker left unblocked when he went to the bathroom... {class="fragment"}

 --

 But...
-Ramiro... if I ask all this questions the team is gonna hate me...
+Ramiro... if I ask all these questions the team is gonna hate me...

-Yes and no...{class="fragment"}
+Yes and no... {class="fragment"}

-The team would maby hate you at first, but love to work with tickets like that. {class="fragment"}
+The team would maybe hate you at first, but love to work with tickets like that. {class="fragment"}

 --

 But...
-Ramiro... if I ask all this questions the refinement would never finish.
+Ramiro... if I ask all these questions the refinement would never finish.

-Maybe you would need to re schedule a new refinement the first times. {class="fragment"}
+Maybe you would need to reschedule a new refinement the first times. {class="fragment"}

-Maybe the team would be able to refine less tickets at first time. {class="fragment"}
+Maybe the team would be able to refine fewer tickets at first. {class="fragment"}

 But, with time, the tickets would start coming more completed and the time would be less and you would work in a happier way. {class="fragment"}